-Cedarville University Online Family Nurse Practitioner (MSN – FNP) Program
+Cedarville University Online Nurse Practitioner Programs – FNP, PNP

-The School of Nursing through Cedarville University offers an online Master of Science in Nursing Family Nurse Practitioner (MSN – FNP) program with 100% online coursework, four 2-3-day campus immersions, and clinical experiences at approved facilities local to the student.
+The School of Nursing through Cedarville University offers an online Master of Science in Nursing with Family Nurse Practitioner (FNP) and Pediatric Nurse Practitioner (PNP) specializations.
+The program has 100% online coursework, four 2-3-day campus immersions, and clinical experiences at approved facilities local to the student.
 During the campus visits, students participate in simulations in the Health Sciences Center Simulation Center.
 Mission experiences are also available to nursing students.

 Family Nurse Practitioners (FNPs) work with patients across the lifespan, from infants and children to adults of all ages.
-Typical career locations may include primary care clinics, urgent care clinics, hospitals, long-term care facilities, home healthcare, government facilities, and schools.
+Pediatric Nurse Practitioners typically work with patients from birth to age 21.
+Career settings may include primary care clinics, urgent care clinics, hospitals, long-term care facilities, women’s health facilities, prenatal care, home healthcare, government facilities, and schools.

 Cedarville University is accredited by the Higher Learning Commission (HLC).
 The MSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).
-Graduates of this program will be eligible to take the Family Nurse Practitioner certification exam through the American Association of Nurse Practitioners (AANP) or the American Nurses Credentialing Center (ANCC).
+Graduates of the FNP program will be eligible to take the Family Nurse Practitioner certification exam through the American Association of Nurse Practitioners (AANP) or the American Nurses Credentialing Center (ANCC).
+Graduates of the PNP program will be eligible to take the Pediatric Nurse Practitioner (PNP) certification exam through the Pediatric Nursing Certification Board (PNCB).
 Cedarville University is located in Cedarville, Ohio.

-What to Expect from the Cedarville University Online MSN – FNP Program
+What to Expect from the Cedarville University Online MSN Program

 Admission Requirements: Applicants must hold an unencumbered RN license in the United States, as well as a BSN from a regionally accredited institution with a preferred minimum GPA of 3.0 or higher.
 Students must also profess faith in Jesus Christ.
 Online applications must include the application and application fee, official transcripts, a recommendation from a Christian Leader, a professional recommendation, and a resume.
 Prerequisites include a nursing statistics course and a nursing research course.
 No GRE or GMAT is required.
 Applicants should read and understand the doctrinal statement of the University as this outlines the beliefs and Christian background of the institution.

-Study Plan: The MSN – FNP program is offered both part-time and full-time.
+Study Plan: The MSN – FNP and PNP programs are offered both part-time and full-time.
 The part-time program can be completed in seven semesters and the full-time program in six semesters.
 Students generally begin in the fall, however, spring and summer admission is possible if there is room in the required courses.
 Campus visits are required four times throughout the program and each student completes a clinical preceptorship at a location close to where they live and work.

-MSN – FNP Curriculum: The Cedarville University MSN – FNP program comprises 44 credits and 600 clinical hours.
-Core courses include Biblical and Theological Foundations for Graduate Study; Professional Role Development and Healthcare Leadership; Healthcare Economics and Policy; Principles of Evidence-Based Nursing Practice; Biblical Basis for Advanced Nursing Practice; Advanced Physiology, Pathophysiology and Genomics for Advanced Nursing Practice; Advanced Pharmacology for Advanced Nursing Practice; and Advanced Health Assessment and Diagnostic Reasoning for Advanced Nursing Practice.
+MSN Curriculum: The Cedarville University MSN program comprises 44 credits and requires completion of 600 clinical hours.
+Core courses for both specializations include Biblical and Theological Foundations for Graduate Study; Professional Role Development and Healthcare Leadership; Healthcare Economics and Policy; Principles of Evidence-Based Nursing Practice; Biblical Basis for Advanced Nursing Practice; Advanced Physiology, Pathophysiology and Genomics for Advanced Nursing Practice; Advanced Pharmacology for Advanced Nursing Practice; and Advanced Health Assessment and Diagnostic Reasoning for Advanced Nursing Practice.

 Family Nurse Practitioner specialty courses include Advanced Concepts and Practice in the Care of Adults; Advanced Concepts and Practice in the Care of Older Adults; Advanced Concepts and Practice in the Care of Women; Advanced Concepts and Practice in the Care of Children; and Applied Scholarship in Advanced Nursing Practice.